GrandOrgue/LoopAuditioneer/trunk/README.txt

 OTHER DEPENDENCIES
 ------------------

 LoopAuditioneer requires wxWidgets, available at http://www.wxwidgets.org/.
+The repository unicode version of wxWidgets that Ubuntu offer should work as well.

 CONTACT THE AUTHOR:
 -------------------